Financial Vocabulary for People Who Hate Numbers

 Gross Profit = Revenues – Cost of Goods Sold

-Net Profit (or net income) is a company’s total earnings after subtracting all of its expenses from its total revenues during a specific period of time.
+Net Profit is a company’s total earnings after subtracting all of their expenses (operating, tax, depreciation and interest expenses) from their total revenues for a specific time period.

 Net Profit = Revenues – Expenses